What is a bone marrow?

 Bone Marrow Transplant Recovery Takes Years.
 The study shows physical recovery often happens long before a bone marrow transplant recipient bounces back psychologically or is ready to go back to work.
 The study showed that the majority of patients took as long as three to five years to fully recover and return to work.

-READ ALSO: What are the 3 aspects of color?
+READ ALSO: What was the original cause of cancer?